libfuse/sshfs/sshfs.rst

    communicate over stdin and stdout bypassing network

 -o disable_hardlink
-   `link(2)` will return with errno set to ENOSYS.
-Hard links don't currently work perfectly on sshfs, and this confuses some programs.
-If that happens try disabling hard links with this option.
+   With this option set, attempts to call `link(2)` will fail with error code ENOSYS.

 -o transform_symlinks
    transform absolute symlinks on remote side to relative